bhupender-pathak/fsf_2020_screening_task-/README.md

 - xlrd - xtract data from Excel spreadsheets (.xls and .xlsx, versions 2.0 onwards) on any platform.
 Pure Python (2.7, 3.4+).Strong support for Excel dates.
 Unicode-aware
 - OS - This module provides a portable way of using operating system dependent functionality.
  - SYS - This module provides access to some variables used or maintained by the interpreter and to functions thatinteract strongly with the interpreter.
-- csv - The so-called CSV V (Comma Separated Values) format is the most common import and export format for spreadsheets and databases.
+- csv - The so-called CSV(Comma Separated Values) format is the most common import and export format for spreadsheets and databases.

 # New Features!